youryss/youtube-clips/ARCHITECTURE.md

         - Create an entry with `start`, `end`, `text`, and **formatted timestamps**.
         - Compute an estimated progress % based on `segment.end / audio_duration`.
         - Optionally invoke a callback, which the `VideoProcessor` uses to:
-          - Update the Job’s `progress` field in DB.
+          - Update the Job's `progress` field in DB.
-          - Emit WebSocket events for UI updates.
      6. Cache the transcript JSON on disk (to avoid re‑transcribing).
    - Stores the transcript path on the Job and sets status to `transcribing` → `analyzing`.